 Check out the full 14-page version of The Fifth Discipline summaryfor more details about the 7 learning disabilities.
 We’ll now zoom in on the 5 disciplines of the Learning Organization.

 The Five Disciplines of the Learning Organization

 This is the “Fifth Discipline” or the cornerstone of the learning organization that underlies and unifies all 5 principles.
 Our education (and eventually management) systems have trained us to break down problems into small parts.
 This makes complex tasks manageable, but we no longer see connections and the big picture.

 Systems influence behaviour.
 To understand a thunderstorm, we need to understand the entire eco-system, not just part of the pattern.
 To solve problems, we need a shift of mind from seeing parts to wholes, from reacting to creating.
 It means concurrently seeing the trees and the forest, the detailed and broad patterns.

-There are several components to systems thinking, which we elaborate on in our full version of The Fifth Discipline summary (click here for full summary).
+There are several components to systems thinking, which we elaborate on in our full version of The Fifth Discipline summary.
 These include:

-• Using Generative Learning through Systems Thinking.
+- Using Generative Learning through Systems Thinking.
 We cannot address issues that we don’t see.
 Once we see the full structures within which we operate, we can work with or change them.
-In our complete summary, we explain some of the common archetypes that underlie most management problems (including “limits to growth” and “shifting the burden”).
+Our complete summary explains some of the common archetypes that underlie most management problems (including “limits to growth” and “shifting the burden”).

-In the full book summary, we explain the elements of Personal Mastery, including:
+In the complete summary, we explain the elements of Personal Mastery, including: